UIUC-iSchool-DataViz/is445_spring2022/week11/lecture11.md

 <img src="images/javascript.png" width="700"/>

 notes:
-JavaScript is a dynamic programming language that runs natively on webpages that we've been using the past few weeks in Iodide.
+JavaScript is a dynamic programming language that runs natively on webpages that we've been using the past few weeks in Starboard.
 If you want to run programming logic in a webpage, you use javascript.
 If you see interactivity or animated effects on a website, you can generally expect they were written in javascript.

 ---